noranenergy/noranenergy.github.io/about/index.md

 - Construction management
 - Accurate cost models

-Noran Energy has the ambition to be an independent Oil and Gas company.
 We are actively seeking opportunities to develop oil fields which are currently uneconomic, where we believe we can create value and unlock stranded assets using our core skills.